Michael-Yongshi/PyDoorbell/README.md

 ```

 ### systemd script
-on the pi, mv the service to systemd
+on the pi, mv the service file to systemd
 ```
 sudo mv ~/doorbell.service /etc/systemd/system/
 ```